AbraXa5/kali-ansible-setup/README.md

 Now ansible knows how to connect to the host via SSH using the identity key

-If you don't want to setup authN keys, password based authN can be done by setting these variables and install the sshpass package
+If you don't want to setup authN keys, password based authN can be done by setting these variables and installing the sshpass package

 -   ansible_host
 -   ansible_user